All Episodes

 You know, transporting aliens to airports, bus stations.

-None of this is like shh the S-word.
+None of this is like shh, the S-word.

 There is a rule book for.

-And then a staffer says she sent text to the director, told the campaign manager who says, Don't worry, it's okay.
+And then a staffer says she sent text to the director, told the campaign manager, who says, don't worry, it's okay.

 Oh, why didn't they get fired?

-No, finally they're looking into it today.
+No, finally, they're looking into it today.

-Now listen to this, we're getting more information.
+We're getting more information.

 Department of Homeland Security has identified at least 270 members of the caravan now heading to the U.S. border who are violent convicted criminals.

-We had, according to a top Mexican official, some caravan members are planning uh to firebomb anybody that gets in their way.
+We had, according to a top Mexican official, some caravan members are planning to firebomb anybody that gets in their way.

-Now, in a release, myth versus fact, the caravan, the department also states 270 in the caravan, either known gang members or have criminal backgrounds.
+Now, in a release, myth versus fact, the caravan, the department also states 270 in the caravan either known gang members or have criminal backgrounds.

-And anyway, they could get here to the border by as early as November 3rd, as late as November 12th, and the president now has 15,000 troops down on the border.
+And anyway, they could get here to the border by as early as November 3rd, as late as November 12th.

 Even the Mexican officials are saying that there are violent members that have inserted themselves into the caravan.